Top 5 Best Solar Companies in Hawaii (2023 Reviews)

 GreenSun Hawaii This is a financing program in Hawaii that helps keep solar accessible to more individuals.
 The program keeps interest rates and down payment requirements for solar loans as low as possible.

-Hawaiian Electric Company (HECO) Battery Bonus This perk is a rebate over time for installing a solar battery with your panels.
-It provides cashback amounts of up to $850 per kW of battery storage installed.6 This is only available to customers of HECO.
+Hawaiian Electric Company (HECO) Battery Bonus This perk was a rebate over time for installing a solar battery with your panels.
+It provided cashback amounts of up to $850 per kW of battery storage installed.6 The program reached its maximum capacity in 2024.
+A successor to this program will be available from HECO on March 1, 2024, though, called the Bring Your Own Device (BYOD) program.

 Consider Installing Solar Batteries